 Logistics: Our Extensive Infrastructure Keeps Commerce Moving

-Minnesota ranks fifth nationally in infrastructure (CNBC, 2016).
-Supporting the state’s strong manufacturing sector is a modern transportation network that includes marine shipping, road, rail, air and digital infrastructure.
+Supporting the state’s strong economy is a modern transportation network that includes marine shipping, road, rail, air and digital infrastructure.
+Overall, Minnesota ranks ninth nationally in infrastructure (CNBC, 2019).

 Road, Rail, Public Transit

-- Minneapolis-St. Paul has the fourth lowest commute time to work (25.4 minutes) among the 30 largest U.S. metropolitan areas, according to 2015 data by the Census Bureau.
+- Minneapolis-St. Paul has the fourth-lowest commute time to work (25.6 minutes) among the 30 largest U.S. metropolitan areas.

-- Metro Transit is the primary regional transit services provider with a ridership of 82 million in 2016, providing bus and light rail services.
+- Metro Transit is the primary regional transit services provider in Minneapolis-St. Paul with 80.6 million rides in 2018.

 - Minnesota has four ports on Lake Superior, including and intermodal dry bulk port at Duluth/Superior and bulk ports at Taconite Harbor, Silver Bay, and Two Harbors.

 - The Port of Duluth-Superior is the largest and busiest shipping port by tonnage on the Great Lakes.
-It provides access to world markets, with shipments to Europe arriving in 15-18 days.
+It moves about 35 million short tons of cargo annually, ranking among the top 25 top ports, serving mid-America’s gateway for domestic and global trade.

-- The Mississippi River system stretches more than 222 miles in Minnesota and supports five port areas across the Twin Cities and southeast regions of the state.
+- The Mississippi River system stretches about 200 miles in Minnesota and supports four ports areas across the Twin Cities and southeast regions of the state: St. Paul, Savage, Red Wing and Winona.